jakebian/string-reading-group/notes/week1/cft.md

 *Jake Bian, May 2015. *

 This is (yet another) pedagogical review of conformal field theories, with a slight emphasis on clarifying the geometric aspects.
+This is a work in progress.

 [toc]